jon-jacky/Piety/browser/README.md

    URL argument.
 It is expected that the user has positioned the cursor at a line in the current window that displays an absolute or relative URL.
    The browser attempts to load the page at that URL.

+   This command works in any text buffer.
+It does not have to be a web page.
+   There just needs to be an absolute URL on the line.

    An absolute URL can be anywhere on the selected line.
 It begins with *http://* or *https://* or *file://*, and extends until a quote character *' "* or a white space character.
-The window does not need to display a web page, any absolute URL on any line of text will work.

    If no absolute URL is found in the line, this command assumes the first string following the first space(s) on the line is a relative